orbbec/OrbbecSDK-dev/examples/2.device.firmware_update/README.md

         };
     ```

+4. Update the Device Firmware.

-4. After selecting a device, update its firmware.
+    After selecting a device, update its firmware by calling the updateFirmware function with the specified callback.

     ```c++
         devices[deviceIndex]->updateFirmware(firmwarePath.c_str(), firmwareUpdateCallback, false);